• Skip to main content

 Be sure to check the installation instructions and the warranty.

-Medium density fiberboard (MDF) does offgas formaldehyde and at much higher levels than other engineered wood products.
+Medium-density fiberboard (MDF) and high-density fiberboard (HDF) offgas formaldehyde and at much higher levels than other engineered wood products.
+There is formaldehyde-free MDF but it’s rare.

-The priority level at which I would place avoiding it does depend on where it is used and how much of it is used.
+The priority level at which I would place avoiding it depends on where it is used and how much of it is used.

 I would put larger amounts of MDF higher up on this list and very small amounts pretty low.

-- I would avoid new furniture made with MDF.
+• I would avoid new furniture made with MDF and HDF.
 The bedroom is the highest priority to keep “clean”.
 My furniture post has lots of good options, many affordable.

-- Solid core doors almost always have MDF.
+• Solid core doors almost always have MDF.
 They can have quite a bit of MDF (basically the whole door) or very little.
 Some solid-core doors use particleboard in the center.
-Hollow core doors are much healthier and much cheaper.
+Hollow core doors are healthier due to a thinner layer of HDF and are much cheaper.

-- Cabinets – I would avoid MDF here for sure as well.
+• Cabinets – I would avoid MDF here and HDF if you can.
 The next step up is particleboard – less formaldehyde and most of it blocked with melamine and laminate finishes – but still, it does have formaldehyde and is not perfectly blocked.
 Depending on how sensitive you are/how far you want to go with avoidance (and your budget) you could save money here by going with cheaper cabinets like IKEA which are particleboard.
-Even better would be solid wood doors and drawer fronts with plywood boxes – Kraftmaid is the obvious brand to go with there.
+Even better would be solid wood doors and drawer fronts with plywood boxes – Kraftmaid is the obvious brand to go with here.
 Their paints and clear finishes were really good too.
 Midrange prices (of course more money for the upgrade to solid wood/plywood).
 My cabinet post goes into more detail on IKEA materials, Kraftmaid, and even more “eco” brands.

 5. Certain Countertops